 So for the next day, I rented a scooter.
 The other side of the river has its charm of own, I ride through the lush green paddy fields in the backdrop of mountains and trees and headed towards Anjaneya Hill.

 The ancient town of Kishkindha, which is mentioned in Ramayana is the present town of Anegudi, about 5 km from Hampi.
 That is why Hampi is known as The Monkey Kingdom.

 Anjaneya Hill is the birthplace of Lord Hanuman.
 You can see the temple on the hilltop.
 The way to the Hilltop is quite a climb, almost 600 stairs.

 But the climb was worth it definitely.
 The view was marvelous; coconut trees, patches of paddy field, the ruins spread across the city and the Tungabhadra River.

 Spend the evening at the Tungabhadra Dam or you can take a coracle ride in the river.

-I had a bus to catch from Hosapete at 6 pm.
-So I left the place with the hope of coming back here again and explore the places that are left to get discovered.
+I had a bus to catch from Hosapete to Pune at 6 pm.
+In the end, two days in Hampi felt like breeze.
+I left the place with the hope of coming back here again and explore the places that are left to get discovered.

 I would strongly recommend setting aside 3 days in Hampi to truly see the wonders of Hampi.
-And if you can build 4 days Hampi itinerary, that will be ideal to explore Hampi!
-No matter whether you want to chill in the hippie culture of the island or get amazed by the history and captivating architecture of the city as Hampi has a lot to offer.
+And if you can build 4 days Hampi itinerary, that will be even more ideal!
+No matter whether you want to chill in the hippie culture of the Hampi island or get amazed by the history and captivating architecture of the city, this ancient Indian town has lot to offer.